 The temperature can also vary a LOT at Berg Lake.
 On sunny summer days highs up of up 30C (86F) are possible, with the temperature dipping to less than 10C (50F) at night.
 On rainier days or in June and September the highs are more like 15C (59F) with lows of 0C (32F) at night.
 Of course the temperature can often be much colder than that, so bring warm clothing.

 READ NEXT: How to Stay Warm in a Tent: Over 40 Tips

 Costs and Reservations

 The Berg Lake Trail is really popular and people come from all over the world to hike it.
-To manage the crowds, the park rangers have made all campsites on the trail 100% reservable between June 14th and September 30th.
-You can make reservations for the upcoming summer starting on October 1st each year.
-That means that bookings for summer 2019 open on October 1, 2018.
-Bookings for long weekends fill up in the first few days.
-Most dates in July and August are all booked up by the end of December.
-Get your reservation in early!
+To manage the crowds, the park rangers have made all campsites on the trail 100% reservable between mid-June and the end of September.

 To hike the trail you will need a permit.
 Take a print-out or screen shot of your reservation confirmation email to the Mount Robson visitor centre on the day you start your hike.
 The rangers there will give you a laminated permit tag to take with you on the trail.

 READ NEXT: How to Make Backcountry Camping Reservations in BC

 How to Get to the Berg Lake Trail